DNA computing: Toehold exchange

-Beside simple strand displacement schemes, DNA computers have also been constructed using the concept of toehold exchange.
+Besides simple strand displacement schemes, DNA computers have also been constructed using the concept of toehold exchange.
 In this system, an input DNA strand binds to a sticky end, or toehold, on another DNA molecule, which allows it to displace another strand segment from the molecule.
 This allows the creation of modular logic components such as AND, OR, and NOT gates and signal amplifiers, which can be linked into arbitrarily large computers.
 This class of DNA computers does not require enzymes or any chemical capability of the DNA.

 Chemical reaction networks (CRNs)

 The full stack for DNA computing looks very similar to a traditional computer architecture.
 At the highest level, a C-like general purpose programming language is expressed using a set of chemical reaction networks (CRNs).
 This intermediate representation gets translated to domain-level DNA design and then implemented using a set of DNA strands.
-In 2010, Erik Winfree's group showed that DNA can be used a substrate to implement arbitrary chemical reactions.
+In 2010, Erik Winfree's group showed that DNA can be used as a substrate to implement arbitrary chemical reactions.
 This opened the way to design and synthesis of biochemical controllers since the expressive power of CRNs is equivalent to a Turing machine.
 Such controllers can potentially be used in vivo for applications such as preventing hormonal imbalance.